microsoft/AirSim/docs/px4.md

 for ARM Cortex-M4 chipset.
 You can find out what version, if any, you may already have by typing this command `arm-none-eabi-gcc --version`.
 Note: you do not need this to build the SITL version of PX4.

-Note: This does `not` work in BashOnWindows because the arm-none-eabi-gcc tool is a 32-bit app which BashOnWindows cannot run.
-There is a more involved set of steps to get a 64 bit version of the arm-none-eabi-gcc comp[iler which you will have to find online.
+Note: This does not work in BashOnWindows because the arm-none-eabi-gcc tool is a 32-bit app which BashOnWindows cannot run.
+See [installing arm-none-eabi-gcc on BashOnWindows](./px4.md#installing-arm-none-eabi-gcc-in-bashonwindows) at the bottom of this page.

 Anyway, first we make sure to remove any old version of arm-none-eabi-gcc: